 This was just an example; I took the interval at exactly 7 days instead of 7 days 3 hours for an easier explanation. 😉

 This Pinterest strategy can be used exactly as I’ve outlined it here, or you can customize it to suit your needs.
-Instead of creating 5 new pins per day, you can create 3, 2, or 10.
+This outline with 5 is quite extreme and many may not be able to create that many new pins, so start off with 2 per day and work your way up from there.

 I would recommend running through all of your articles and pages one at a time creating new pins for each post.
 You should still write new posts or pieces of content to pin to though.